Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 The Karnataka Expedition:

 In 1677, Shivaji Maharaj started his expedition to Karnataka.
 On March 4, 1677, he met Qutub Shah and obtained his help and support for the expedition.
-On May 13, 1677, he captured Jinji fort by bribing the chief fort officer.
-Jinji Fort was very difficult to win, otherwise.
-Shivaji’s step-brother, Vyankoji, was taking care of a jagir of Shahaji in Karnataka.
+On May 13, 1677, he captured the Jinji fort by bribing the chief fort officer.
+Jinji Fort was tough to win, otherwise.
+Shivaji’s step-brother, Vyankoji, was caring for a Shahaji jagir in Karnataka.
 When Shivaji Maharaj asked him about his share in the property, he declined.
 Vyankoji then attacked and defeated Shivaji’s men.
 Hence, Shivaji Maharaj defeated Vyankoji and forced him to sign a treaty.
-In this expedition, Shivaji brought 100 forts and territory worth 80 lacs a year under his control.
+Shivaji brought 100 forts and territory worth 80 lacs a year under his control in this expedition.

 While Shivaji Maharaj was on the Karnataka expedition, his eldest son, Sambhaji, rebelled and joined the Mughals.
-Sambhaji along with Daler Khan then attacked Bhupalgarh Fort under Maratha control.
+Sambhaji, along with Daler Khan, then attacked Bhupalgarh Fort under Maratha control.
 The chief officer of the fort did not fight with the prince and gave the fort to the Mughals.
-Diler Khan cut one hand of many Maratha soldiers on the fort as a punishment.
+Diler Khan cut off the hands of many Maratha soldiers on the fort as a punishment.
 Sambhaji did not like this and returned to Shivaji.

 (Many scholars believe that Sambhaji Maharaj joined the Mughals per the order of Shivaji Maharaj.
 It was a part of his political tactics, but it did not work out.)